What is a Personality Disorder?

 Sometimes known as all-or-nothing thinking, black-or-white thinking involves thoughts that become polarized as either-or.
 For example, a person is either all bad or all good.
 With this type of distorted thinking pattern, there is no room for gray areas and no room for compromise.

 Another pattern of distorted thinking is a higher than normal level of suspicion.
 This is displayed in several ways like believing that most other people are dishonest.
 Other people’s motivations and actions are almost always believed to be suspect.
 A person with this pattern of thinking will interpret true thoughtfulness in a pessimistic way.
 This type of thinking can cause distress to the individual and bring stress to any relationship.

 Patterns of Idealizing then Diminishing other People or Themselves

-Vacillating between idealizing then diminishing other people or themselves falls under the “black-or-white” distorted thinking pattern.
+Vacillating between idealizing and diminishing other people or themselves falls under the “black-or-white” distorted thinking pattern.
 Even though most healthy people recognize that we have some good and some bad in all of us, this type of distorted thinking leads people to think that if you are not completely good, then you are completely bad.
-With this ever changing pattern of extreme perception, people are viewed as either all good or all bad.
+With this ever-changing pattern of extreme perception, people are viewed as either all good or all bad.

 Idealizing a person in a new relationship is common for healthy thinking people especially in the beginning of a romantic relationship.
 Eventually, healthy people will come to see their new partner or friend in a balanced “shades of grey” light.
 However, if someone is prone to this extreme thinking pattern, the moment the other person does something out of sync with the “all good” belief, they see the person as “all bad.”